obonhamcarter/inJuneWeb/content/outreach/_index.md

 # Welcome!

-On this page, you will find a series of short tutorials that are designed to give you a taste of what data analytics research is all about.
-While the problems that we work on here may not be giant, the ideas that you might have after running the experiments may allow help you move mountains.
+On this page, you will find some beginner resources for getting aquatinted with data, data analytics and research.
+In effect, you can make your own tracks in to research project without writing a single line of code.
 I hope you enjoy your stay!

 ---